id101010/ansible-archlinux/README.md

 * [INSTALL\_EFI.MD](https://github.com/id101010/ansible-archlinux/blob/master/INSTALL_EFI.md) to setup a fully encrypted base system using LVM, encrypted /boot partition and EFI Support.
 * [INSTALL\_LEGACY.MD](https://github.com/id101010/ansible-archlinux/blob/master/INSTALL_LEGACY.md) to setup an encrypted base system using LVM and legacy boot mode.

-The Ansible playbook does not depend on a specific installation method.
+The Ansible playbook does not depend on any specific installation method.

 ## Needed Software to run Ansible